pashik200/MultiServer/README.md

  - If the server is on the same computer, omit the _server_ parameter.
  - Done!

-- _Note: Internal servers created with this method won't need prot forwarding, only the main one._
+- _Note: Internal servers created with this method won't need port forwarding, only the main one._